torch/torch7/lib/luaT/README.md

 ### const char* luaT_typenameid(lua_State *L, const char *tname) ###

-If `tname` is a valid Torch class name, then returns a unique string (the contents will be the same than `tname`) pointing on the string registered in the Lua registry.
+If `tname` is a valid Torch class name, then returns a unique string (the contents will be the same as `tname`) pointing to the string registered in the Lua registry.
 This string is thus valid as long as Lua is running.
 The returned string shall not be freed.